 Summary of recommended settings

 Here are the most important recommended Wi-Fi network and router settings for use with Nest products.
 For more details, refer to the sections below.

 - Enable 802.11 b/g/n if you have an 802.11 ac router.

 - Set your Wi-Fi router's DHCP lease time to at least 2 hours.

-- Turn on your router’s Power Save Mode (PSM) if you have a Nest thermostat.
+- Turn on your router’s Power Save Mode (PSM), if you have a Nest thermostat.

-Important things to do before changing settings
+Important things to do before you change settings

 1. Check that your router and network will work with Nest products

-In general, Nest products will work almost anywhere if there’s a Wi-Fi signal.
-But, there are a few things to keep in mind if you’re trying to connect to certain types of networks or routers.
+In general, Nest products work almost anywhere if there’s a Wi-Fi signal.
+But, there are a few things to keep in mind if you’re trying to connect to certain types of Wi-Fi networks or routers.